-KrisFlyer charges 27,500 miles in economy class from U.S. to Europe on United and other Star Alliance carriers.
-The major U.S. carriers start at 30,000 miles in their programs.
-Fuel surcharges on some partners (including United) are either not assessed or modest.
+KrisFlyer charges 30,500 miles in economy class from the U.S. to Europe on United and other Star Alliance carriers.
+The major U.S. carriers start at 30,000 miles in their programs, but now that most use a dynamic pricing model, prices can often be much higher.

 Surcharges vary by airline and route.

-Star Alliance has the most extensive Africa network with EgyptAir, Ethiopian, and South African all having flights from the U.S. This is one award where with the increase in KrisFlyer award prices should take extra time to shop around with other Star Alliance programs for their rates.
+Star Alliance has the most extensive Africa network with EgyptAir, Ethiopian, and South African all having flights from the U.S. This is one award where with the increase in KrisFlyer award prices, you should take extra time to shop around with other Star Alliance programs for their rates.

 Star Alliance carriers in Europe (and Turkish in particular) have many Africa routes that often mirror former colonial ties.
 Example: TAP Portugal flies to Angola or São Tome and Principe.